-Contributions from NHA, the Hydro Research Foundation, organizations throughout the industry, and individual givers fund the NHA Past Presidents’ Legacy Scholarship.
+Contributions from NHA, the Hydropower Foundation, organizations throughout the industry, and individual givers fund the NHA Past Presidents’ Legacy Scholarship.
 We encourage everyone who supports the future of clean, renewable, affordable energy to join us in making tax-deductible contributions.

 NHA encourages industry companies to distribute information about the scholarship program to their employees, alma maters, local universities, trade schools, and community colleges.
 If you know of a deserving student, please forward the application materials.

 2018: Alec Jobbins – Mechanical Engineering, University of California – Berkeley.

 2017: Jeremy Price – Regional Planning – Environmental and Land Use Planning, University of Massachusetts – Amherst.

 2015: Scott Schenkelberg – Mechanical Engineering, University of Nebraska – Lincoln

 2014: Thomas John Decker, Environmental Engineering, State University of New York College; and Nicole Peterson, Information Science and Technology, University of Wyoming.